-120 PERSONAL HEALTH AND LIFESTYLES

-C-ID PHS 100 3 hours lecture
+120 PERSONAL HEALTH AND LIFESTYLES C-ID PHS 100

 This course focuses on the exploration of major health issues and behaviors in the various dimensions of health.
 Emphasis is placed on individual responsibility for personal health and the promotion of informed, positive health behaviors.
-Topics include nutrition, exercise, weight control, mental health, stress management, violence, substance abuse, reproductive health, disease prevention, aging, healthcare, and environmental hazards and safety.
+Topics include nutrition, exercise, weight control, mental health, stress management, violence, substance abuse, reproductive health, disease prevention, aging, healthcare, and environmental hazards and